rakibtg/ZincPHP/readme.md

   ```
   By default the server will use the `8585` port, but you can use custom port using this argument `--port 2020` as well as the host `--host 0.0.0.0`

-- Now go to this url in any web browser: `http://127.0.0.1:8585?route=welcome`
+- Now go to this url in any web browser: `http://127.0.0.1:8585/welcome`

 - You would have a beautiful JSON response as the output on the browser!
-- There is a lot more that we can do, but for now here is a simple tips, if you would like to take an input then use this: `App::input( 'username' )`
+- There is a lot more that we can do, but for now here is a simple tips, if you would like to take an input then use this: `\App::input( 'username' )`
 - More detail and documentations would be live very soon :)

 ## Development Status
-ZincPHP is still in development, maintained and developed by [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile"), I would love to have your contributions.
+ZincPHP is still in development, maintained and developed by [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile").

-To use the development version of ZincPHP, please clone the repo and we would love to have your pull requests. ❤️
+To use the development version of ZincPHP, please clone the repo and send love with your pull requests. ❤️